ues-io/uesio/README.md

 We use [Hurl](https://hurl.dev/) for running integration tests against Uesio APIs, and for performing load testing against APIs.
 Hurl provides a powerful text-based abstraction over `curl` suitable for defining suites of HTTP requests and assertions to make upon the responses.

-If you're running Uesio locally,, you can use `npm run tests-integration` to run all of the integration tests.
+If you're running Uesio locally, you can use `npm run tests-integration` to run all of the integration tests.

 #### Running a single Integration Test